jevansiv/INDOT-Autonomous-Mower-Project/README.md

   - oscar_ros **(NEED LINK AND REPO SETUP FOR HERE)**

 ## Usage
+### First Time Using Simulation
+To build the Unreal Engine project:
+  - Open the Unreal Engine project's workspace in vscode
+  - Identify and click-on the "Run and Debug" Tab (Left-Hand-Side)
+  - Navigate to the "RUN AND DEBUG" drop down menu at the top of the application and select "Generate Project Files (UE5)" from the item list
+  - Press the green arrow button to run the project generation
 ### Launching the Simulation
 To test in a simulated environment:

-- Launch the Unreal Engine Project's workspace in vscode
+- **Launch the Unreal Engine Project in vscode**
+  - Use: Launch Test_Segment_1 Editor (DebugGame) (UE5)
-- Select the map desired from the content browser
+- **Select the map desired from the content browser**
-- Implement the mowing vehicle into the environment if platform does not already exist in environment
+- **Implement the mowing vehicle into the environment if platform does not already exist in environment**
   - Set the autopossess player to player 0 from disabled if it is disabled
-- Play the simulated environment
+- **Play the simulated environment**
-- Launch the external ros2 connection for the GPS sensor in a terminal:
+- **Launch the external ros2 connection for the GPS sensor in a terminal:**
 ```
 source ~/oscar_ros/install/setup.bash
 ros2 launch oscar_ros launch_sim_gps.launch.py
 ```
-- Launch the external Nav2 controller in a terminal:
+- **Launch the external Nav2 controller in a terminal:**
 ```
 source ~/oscar_ros_ws/install/setup.bash
 cd ~/oscar_ros_ws/src/oscar_ros/config/sim
 ros2 launch nav2_bringup bringup_launch.py params_file:=./<nav2_param_yaml_file>.yaml map:=../../maps/<map_yaml_file>.yaml use_sim_time:= true
 ```
-An example launch commmand used for obstacle avoidance from files in oscar_ros package:
+  - An example launch commmand used for obstacle avoidance from files in oscar_ros package:
 ```
 ros2 launch nav2_bringup bringup_launch.py params_file:=./nav2_params_pcloud.yaml map:=../../maps/empty_map.yaml use_sim_time:= true
 ```
-- Launch RViz2 for visualized view of robot's inputs and outputs
+- **Launch RViz2 for visualized view of robot's inputs and outputs:**
 ```
 source ~/oscar_ros/install/setup.bash
 rviz2
 ```
   - (Optional) Send goal poses in RViz2
-- (Optional) Run external navigation to send goal poses in a terminal:
+- **(Optional) Run external navigation to send goal poses in a terminal:**
 ```
 source ~/oscar_ros_ws/install/setup.bash
 cd /<path_to_waypoint_publisher_file>
 python3 <waypoint_publisher_file>.py
 ```

-- Recording Data
+- **Recording Data**
   - To record a rosbag of sensor data:
 ```
 source ~/oscar_ros_ws/install/setup.bash